 P/E RATIO: [FAIL]

 Revenue Growth must not be substantially less than earnings growth.
 For earnings to continue to grow over time they must be supported by a comparable or better sales growth rate and not just by cost cutting or other non-sales measures.
-BOOT's revenue growth is 82.60%, while it's earnings growth rate is 124.11%, Based on the average of the 3 and 5 year historical EPS growth rates using the current fiscal year EPS estimate.
-Sales growth is not at least 85% of EPS growth so the initial part of this criteria is not met, however, since both sales growth and eps growth are greater than 30%, that requirement is waived and the company passes this test.
+BOOT's revenue growth is -16.82%, while it's earnings growth rate is -14.21%, Based on the average of the 4 and 5 year historical EPS growth rates.
+Therefore, BOOT fails this criterion.

 SALES GROWTH RATE: [FAIL]